XanderPeeters/Schakelboekje/README.md

 Example URL: https://raw.githubusercontent.com/XanderPeeters/Schakelboekje/master/Voedingen-stadsplan.geojson
 These files, such as geojson data for switches or feeders, are utilized to display information on the map within the application.

-All the necessary data for the application is located in the "Sample data.zip" folder.
+All the necessary data for the application is located in the [Sample data.zip](Sample%20data.zip) folder.
 It's important to note that downloading this zip folder is not required.
 The GitHub repository containing the sample data is publicly accessible, allowing the code to access this data directly.